chillieguy/100DaysofBugBounty/README.md

 ##  Commitment

-**Commitment:** *I spend 30 minutes or more a day either learning or practicing what I have learned.*
+**Commitment:** *I will spend 30 minutes or more a day either learning or practicing what I have learned.*

 |  Start Date        | End Date          |
 | -------------------| ------------------|